3D-UIR: 3D Gaussian for Underwater 3D Scene Reconstruction via Physics Based Appearance-Medium Decoupling: Introduction

-In this study, we propose a physics-based underwater scene reconstruction framework that explicitly models the complex light transport characteristics in underwater environments.
-Our approach employs a 3D Gaussian representation to decompose underwater scenes by separating intrinsic scene properties from water-induced effects, where the object appearance captures the true colors and textures while the medium appearance models the scattering and attenuation caused by water.
-Specifically, we model the underwater medium by independently representing physics-driven components and integrating them via the image formation model, bypassing the complexity of implicit network estimation.
-For object appearance, we associate Gaussian primitives with a learned embedding space that captures camera-specific variation, allowing the embedding to modulate Gaussian properties and mitigate view-dependent effects from wavelength-dependent attenuation.
-Furthermore, to enhance reconstruction accuracy, we incorporate depth-guided optimization using pseudo-depth maps, which significantly improves the precision of underwater image formation model solutions.
-We also introduce a specialized Gaussian flattening constraint that mitigates occlusion artifacts caused by incorrectly reconstructed water media.
-This comprehensive approach not only enables high-fidelity rendering of novel underwater viewpoints but also allows for scene restoration by parametrically removing water medium effects.
+In this study, we propose 3D-UIR (3D Gaussian for Underwater Image Reconstruction and Restoration), a physics-based underwater scene reconstruction framework that explicitly models the complex light transport characteristics in underwater environments.
+Our approach employs a 3D Gaussian representation to decompose underwater scenes by separating intrinsic scene properties from water-induced effects.
+Specifically, we introduce a dual-branch architecture: an object appearance branch that leverages pose-based embeddings to model camera-specific radiance variations, and a medium appearance branch that explicitly parameterizes scattering and attenuation.
+Unlike methods relying on per-image indices or implicit neural networks, our pose-based design enables direct generalization to novel viewpoints by continuously modeling the relationship between viewing geometry and attenuation.
+We further incorporate depth-guided optimization with pseudo-depth supervision to jointly refine geometry and medium parameters.
+This comprehensive approach enables both high-fidelity novel view synthesis and scene restoration by parametrically removing water medium effects.